 Three Kings Day

-Forget Santa Claus!
 In Puerto Rico, as in much of the Latin world, the Three Kings rule the Christmas season.
-Puerto Ricans celebrate December 25, but the most important day of the season falls on January 6, El Día de los Tres Reyes Magos, or Three Kings Day.
-A typical island tradition calls for children to gather grass and place it in a box at the foot of their beds, so that the camels of the Three Kings will have something to eat when they come to visit.
+Puerto Ricans celebrate December 25, but the most important day of the season falls on January 6.
+Known as El Día de los Tres Reyes Magos, or Three Kings Day, this island tradition calls for children to gather grass and place it in a box at the foot of their beds so that the camels of the Three Kings will have something to eat when they come to visit.
 While it is a revered holiday throughout Puerto Rico, nobody does Three Kings Day quite like the small, southern town of Juana Diaz, whose Three Kings tour the island before making the voyage home.

 This homage to the cellist Pablo Casals is widely considered to be the premier classical music event in the Caribbean.
 While Maestro Casals was not Puerto Rican, he moved to the island in 1957, organized the Puerto Rico Symphony Orchestra, and began this annual tribute to classical music.
 Over the years, it has drawn some of the biggest names in the industry to Puerto Rico.
 Held in the San Juan Performing Arts Center, the festival takes place over several weeks.

-Given the growing popularity of this sport, I was happy to learn about Summer Kite Expressions, Puerto Rico's only Kiteboarding Camp for teenagers.
+Summer Kite Expressions is Puerto Rico's only Kiteboarding Camp for teenagers.
 Run by 15 Knots Kiteboarding, the camp introduces young people to the sport of kiteboarding.
 In addition to the sport, it focuses on interacting with nature in a responsible way, and of course, getting plenty of exercise.

 The camp runs on a weekly format during June and July and includes: